Daniyanaj/vMixer/readme.md

 ## Qualitative Comparison

 ### Synapse Dataset
 Qualitative comparison on multi-organ segmentation task.
-Here, we compare our method with existing methods: Swin UNETR, and nnFormer.
+Here, we compare our method with existing methods: UNETR, Swin UNETR, and nnFormer.
 The different abdominal organs are shown in the legend below the examples.
 Existing methods struggle to correctly segment different organs (marked in red dashed box).
 Our DwinFormer achieves promising segmentation performance by accurately segmenting the organs.
 <p align="center">